Registered Tax Return Preparer Test: History of the RTRP Test

 An estimated 60 percent of U.S. taxpayers use tax return preparers.
 The idea of a competency test came from the Return Preparer Review, the product of a series of public hearings with tax preparers, associations and consumer advocates.
 The review was prompted by the growth in the tax preparation industry, much of it unregulated.
 There were increasing concerns within the IRS and growing congressional interest in the accuracy of tax return preparation and service to the nation's taxpayers by tax professionals.
 One U.S. Government Accountability Office report found that of 19 individual tax returns taken to professional tax return preparers, all 19 contained errors and only two reflected the correct refund amount.

 After the Return Preparer Review was announced in January 2010, the IRS instituted the Return Preparer Initiative that required all professional tax return preparers to register with the IRS and to obtain a Preparer Tax Identification Number (PTIN).
 It also required a previously unregulated category of preparers, then known as unenrolled preparers, to pass a one-time competency test, and to take 15 hours of continuing education credits annually.
 Those who passed the test and a tax compliance check would be given a new credential: Registered Tax Return Preparer.
 The test was launched in November 2010.
-Preparers who have PTINs and need to test will have until December 31, 2013 to pass it, but the IRS has urged candidates to take it as soon as possible.
-Starting January 1, 2014, only Registered Tax Return Preparers, Certified Public Accountants, attorney and Enrolled Agents will be authorized to prepare and sign federal individual tax returns for compensation.
+Under the original rules, preparers with PTINs who needed to test were given until December 31, 2013, to pass it.
+The IRS intended that starting January 1, 2014, only Registered Tax Return Preparers, Certified Public Accountants, attorneys, and Enrolled Agents would be authorized to prepare and sign federal individual tax returns for compensation.
+However, these deadlines and exclusivity rules were halted when a federal court suspended the RTRP program in January 2013.